pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 test the machine case
 test the manual case
 The manual case
+test the net case
+test the Net case
+The net case
+The Net case
 test the signed in case
 The signed in case
 test the Tanzu Application Platform GUI.